How much can a first-time buyer borrow?

 On average, our customers boost their budget by £82,000

 We’ve helped thousands of first-time buyers discover how they could afford their first home with the help of higher lending and affordability-boosting schemes.
-Create a free plan to see what you could afford - it’s free!
+Complete your details to see what you could afford - it’s free!

 When you apply for a mortgage, the mortgage lender will carry out a series of affordability checks to make sure you can afford the monthly mortgage payments without getting into financial trouble.
 As part of this, they’ll look at: